vmware-samples/vcenter-event-broker-appliance/examples/powercli/ha-restarted-vms/README.md

 <B>Note:</B> Be sure to configure all of the appropriate SMTP fields such as the SMTP_SERVER and SMTP_PORT for your particular SMTP server.
 If authentication is not needed for your SMTP server, you can leave SMTP_USERNAME and SMTP_PASSWORD blank.

+TIMEZONE:  The time displayed in the report will be that of your vCenter (UTC by default).
+If you would like the time to reflect your local timezone, enter it in this field.
+Leave blank to use the vCenter time.
+You can find timezone entries to enter in this field at https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

 Step 3 - Login to the OpenFaaS gateway on vCenter Event Broker Appliance

 ```